 Topics include groups, rings, fields, finite groups and Abelian groups.
-Writing enhanced.
-Normally offered in the Fall.
 Normally offered in the Fall.
 Prerequisite: C or better in MATH 3300 and MATH 3377.

 MATH 4384.
 Survey Of Mathematical Ideas.
 3 Hours.

 This course is designed to bring together and supplement the technical material of other mathematics courses in the mathematics teacher-education program and relate it to the mathematics curriculum of the secondary school.
 This course may be applied only toward teacher certification.
 Normally offered in the Spring.
 Normally offered in the Spring.